-Shambhala Mountain Center is a six-hundred acre mountain haven of native forests, gentle meadows and sweeping valleys located at an elevation of 8,000 feet in Northern Colorado.
-We are four minutes from the town of Red Feather Lakes, which is 10 miles south of the Wyoming border and about 50 miles northwest of Fort Collins.
-We host over a hundred group retreats, weekend programs and private rentals throughout the year.
+Drala Mountain Center is a six-hundred acre mountain haven of native forests, gentle meadows and sweeping valleys located at an elevation of 8,000 feet in Northern Colorado.
+We are located 50 miles northwest of Fort Collins.
+We host more than a hundred group retreats, weekend programs and private rentals throughout the year.
 While these programs are open to registered participants only, certain areas of our campus are also accessible to day visitors.

 The weather here changes quickly and can vary to extremes.
 The sun is a higher intensity; gusty winds are frequent.
-Summers are cool with average temperatures in the 50’s.
-July and August days can reach the 70’s.
-Winters are very cold with temperatures in the 20’s.
+Summers are cool with average highs in the 70s.
+Winters are very cold with temperatures in the 20s.
 January and February are often our coldest months.
 However, in any given fall, winter or spring, one may experience mild temperatures and bright sunshine, or heavy snow and intense cold.

-Daytime and nighttime temperature variations can fluctuate up to 29°F in the summer and an average of 22°F in winter.
+Daytime and nighttime temperature variations can fluctuate greatly.
 Rain, snow and wind can blow in quickly.
 July is our wettest month in the summer.
-We get heavy snowfall in winter.
+We occasionally get heavy snowfall in winter.